stirlab/freeswitch-kickstart/INSTALL.md

    * Import <code>salt/salt/etc/ssl/cert.pem</code> as a trusted CA in your browser, and use the default configured <code>dev.freeswitch.local</code> domain.
 It should be pretty easy to find instructions to import the certificate into all major browsers.
 Technically, you don't even have to import the certificate, it just avoids brower security warnings.

  1. Hard (recommended for production servers):
    * Get some from a SSL certificates from a provider.
-Note that the common name of the certificate must match the hostname on production servers, and the <code>SALT_MINION_ID</code> setting in settings.sh for Vagrant installs -- this allows Salt to auto configure the setup.
+Note that the common name of the certificate must match the hostname on production servers, and the <code>SALT_MINION_ID</code> setting in <code>settings.sh</code> for Vagrant installs -- this allows Salt to auto configure the setup.
    * Place the following files into the <code>salt/salt/etc/ssl/</code> directory:
      * The server's SSL certificate.
      * The server's SSL private key.
      * The SSL chain file or root certificate authority.
-   * In the pillar configuration, set the names of each file you installed in the <code>server:ssl</code> section *(see production.sls.example for the correct approach).
+   * In the pillar configuration, set the names of each file you installed in the <code>server:ssl</code> section *(see <code>production.sls.example</code> for the correct approach).